Step off the beach and step back in time

-Set on 39 pristine acres along the Currituck Sound in Historic Corolla, the Whalehead is a beautifully restored 1920s-era Art Nouveau-style mansion listed on the National Register of Historic Places.
+Set on 39 pristine acres along the Currituck Sound in Historic Corolla Park, Whalehead is a beautifully restored 1920s-era Art Nouveau-style mansion listed on the National Register of Historic Places.

 The Knights come to Corolla

 The Knights shared a passion for hunting waterfowl.
 But in those days, Mrs. Knight wasn’t welcomed in the all-male hunt clubs.
 Mr. Knight’s answer was to build a 21,000-square-foot “mansion by the sea” just for his bride.